 Read this post as we talk about the stages of language development in babies and some games to help your toddler speak fluently.

 The following are the age-defined stages of language development and achievement of speaking according to the American Speech-Language-Hearing Association (ASHA) (3).

 - Stage 0 to 6 months: Babies of this age group understand that you are speaking and acknowledge your voice.
 They respond to their names, make cooing and babbling sounds, along with crying to communicate with adults.

 - Stage 7 to 12 months: Babies in this age understand simple words like “yes” and “no.” They may try saying something similar to words but are unable to speak until one year old.
 The baby may often use gestures to communicate.

 - Stage 13 to 18 months: Around this age, the toddler’s vocabulary includes 10 to 20 words.
-This is the time they start repeating what you say.
+This is the time they start repeating and chanting what you say.
 They understand simple phrases and commands like “pick up the ball.”

 - Stage 19 to 24 months: The vocabulary of your toddler may have expanded to 50+ words till this age.
 They usually can name objects, body parts, differentiate colors, and form short phrases or sentences.

 - Stage 25 to 36 months: By the time your toddler is between two and three years of age, they may have a vocabulary of 250+ words.
 They can now indulge in active conversations with you, asking questions, requesting objects, and understand your directions properly.

 Parents can try various enjoyable activities to exercise the toddler’s speaking skills.
 The more exposure to new words, the more will be the chances of picking them.Indulge in activities that the toddler enjoys; repetition and consistency are the keys for maximum effectiveness (4).

 The following are some fun-filled activities that you could consider trying with babies and toddlers.